 There are a few different factors to consider when deciding to fertilize your lawn, including climate and grass type.

-The general rule of thumb is that fertilization should take place twice a year, in spring and fall.
+First and foremost, a soil test should be conducted to help understand what your soil is already able to provide the plant.
+However, a general rule of thumb is that fertilization should take place twice a year, in spring and fall.
 At the minimum, you should fertilize your grass once a year.
 There are also visual ways to see if your lawn might benefit from increasing your fertilization frequency of liquid fertilizer:

 Keeping a close eye on how your lawn is responding to your grass care routine can help you to mitigate any issues before they get worse.